ScruffyRules/ScruffyShaderKeywordsUtility/README.md

 Clicking `Delete ALL Keywords on this Material` will delete all keywords on that material

 By default there is a whitelist of keywords that will not be deleted by this tool and are Unity Standard.
-Here is the list of Unity Standard keywords.
+Here is the list of Unity Standard keywords and Post Processing V2.
 > _ALPHABLEND_ON
 _ALPHAMODULATE_ON
 _ALPHAPREMULTIPLY_ON